Personal Catamaran

 * Interestingly, the crew of competition sailing catamarans has to relocate from one side of their boat to the other in order to help stabilize it.

-Review of the Wavewalk 700 on a Vermont camping trip
+Review of our Wavewalk 700 on a Vermont camping trip

 By Galina Slastenko